marshomics/shufflonfinder/README.md

 3. **Flanking extraction** maps each hit protein back to its genomic coordinates through the Prokka GFF, then pulls ±5 kb of DNA (configurable) from the genome FASTA on each side of the CDS.
 The output is a multi-record FASTA plus a metadata TSV tracking the coordinate mappings.

-4. **PHAVA** runs `phava locate` and `phava summarize` on the flanking FASTAs rather than on whole genomes.
+4. **Inverted repeat detection** runs EMBOSS `einverted` at two sensitivity thresholds (51 and 75) on the flanking FASTAs, merges the results with overlap deduplication, extracts arm sequences, and computes percent identity between arms.
 IR coordinates are then translated from flanking-region-local back to genome-absolute positions.

 5. **GFF generation and merging** converts both HMM hits and IRs into GFF3 features, then inserts them into the Prokka GFF between the annotation lines and the embedded FASTA section.